 If you are experiencing problems with your landlord, your best option is to speak to an attorney, so you don’t end up causing yourself more problems in the long-term.

 To avoid problems like this, though, your best option is to rent from a reputable landlord that rents out apartments where it’s clear livability will never be a problem.
 Blueground, for example, rents out stunning apartments that are furnished, fully equipped, and serviced in some of the best areas of Los Angeles.
-They have a great reputation for looking after their tenants and are a far better option than having to deal with the nightmare of withholding rent.
+They have a great reputation for looking after their tenants thanks to a dedicated and responsive Client Experience team available by app and phone.

 Some less than scrupulous landlords will point out that they are giving you a better deal because of the lack of legality and might use said issue as a way to convince you that you don’t really have any renters’ rights in Los Angeles because of it.